GnarlyMshtep/TexXBlog/docs/banana.md

 <!-- we will use this comment to store meta info
 {
-    "Name": "This is the banana page."
+    "title": "This is the banana page." ,
-    "Author": "Matan Shtepel"
+    "author": "Matan Shtepel",
-    "Tags": ["example", "relationship help"]
+    "tags": ["example", "relationship help"]
 }
 -->